 Integrated Accessibility Standards

-The Integrated Accessibility Standards came into effect on July 1, 2011 and is now law.
-It applies to all organizations – public, private, and non-profit.
-The requirements of this standard will be phased in over time from 2011 to 2021.
+The Integrated Accessibility Standards came into effect on July 1, 2011 and apply to all organizations – public, private, and non-profit.
+The requirements of this standard will be phased in over time from 2011 to 2025.
 The Regulation covers the following standard areas:

 - Information and Communication

 - Design of Public Spaces (Built Environment)

 Businesses, non-profit organizations and public sector organizations, such as municipalities, must file an accessibility compliance report periodically with the Government of Ontario to confirm that the organization has met the applicable requirements under AODA.

 The City of London's latest accessibility compliance report is found below:

 For questions about the AODA or accessibility laws and standards, please contact:

 Accessibility for Ontarians with Disabilities Act (AODA) Contact Centre